The left heart and exact hull of an additive regular category: Preliminaries

 \begin{proof} As all kernel-cokernel pairs are conflations, $\EE$ satisfies axiom \ref{R0}.
 That $\EE$ satisfies axiom \ref{R1} follows from \cite[Proposition~5.11]{Kelly69} (in the terminology of \cite{Kelly69} and assuming axiom \ref{R2}, axiom \ref{R1} is equivalent to saying that the composition of totally regular epimorphisms is again a totally regular epimorphism). \end{proof}

-\begin{definition} We say that an additive category is \emph{pre-abelian} if every morphism has a kernel and a cokernel.
+\begin{definition} We recall that a \emph{pre-abelian} category is an additive category where every morphism has a kernel and a cokernel.
 We say that a pre-abelian category is \emph{deflation quasi-abelian} (or \emph{left quasi-abelian}) if the class of all kernel-cokernel pairs endow it with the structure of a deflation-exact category.
 Dually, a pre-abelian category is \emph{inflation quasi-abelian} (or \emph{right quasi-abelian}) if the class of all kernel-cokernel pairs endow it with the structure of an inflation-exact category. \end{definition}

-\begin{remark} \begin{enumerate} \item A quasi-abelian category is called an almost abelian category in \cite{Rump01}. \item For a pre-abelian category to be deflation quasi-abelian, it suffices that the pullback of a cokernel is a cokernel, see \cite[Proposition~4.2]{Rump01}. \item A pre-abelian category is idempotent complete.
-A deflation quasi-abelian category satisfies axiom \ref{R3+}, see \cite[Proposition~4.2]{Rump01}. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item A quasi-abelian category is called an almost abelian category in \cite{Rump01}. \item For a pre-abelian category to be deflation quasi-abelian, it suffices that the pullback of a cokernel is a cokernel, see \cite[Proposition 1 and 2]{Rump01}. \item A pre-abelian category is idempotent complete.
+A deflation quasi-abelian category satisfies axiom \ref{R3+}, see \cite[Proposition 2]{Rump01}. \end{enumerate} \end{remark}